f-tsang/batch-crop-tool/README.md

 ## Future Considerations

-Originally a proof-of-concept, this got feature creep'ed to where it is now.
+Originally a proof-of-concept, this got feature creeped to where it is now.
 Further development for ease-of-use features, such as drag-and-drop and multi-select, to be determined.